jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     with self.assertRaises(ZeroDivisionError):
         src.calculator.divide(self.x, 0)

-  the test passes, showing that the code raises the :ref:`Exception<Exceptions>`
+  the test passes, showing that the code raises the Exception_

 .. _test_division_refactor_1: